-Among more recent acquisitions are various works by Luigi Pericle (with the creation of a Luigi Pericle Fund), Julius Bissier, Ben Nicholson and Italo Valenti, a tempera painting by Marino Marini, a polychrome head by Hermann Haller; and several important collections, like those of Carl Weidemeyer Bes, Charlotte Bara and Anna Iduna Zehnder.
+Among more recent acquisitions are various works by Luigi Pericle, Julius Bissier, Ben Nicholson and Italo Valenti, a tempera painting by Marino Marini, a polychrome head by Hermann Haller; and several important collections, like those of Carl Weidemeyer Bes, Charlotte Bara and Anna Iduna Zehnder.
 The museum houses the collection of the Marianne Werefkin Foundation, which with around 90 paintings and 170 sketchbooks is the most important of this remarkable artist, a key figure of the avantgarde linked to the Blue Rider group (Der Blaue Reiter).
 Always in search of spiritualistic and theosophical ideals, which she had already begun to seek in the 1880s when she was still studying with Ilya Repin, Werefkin opened the way to a new aesthetics, now known above all thanks to the abstract works of Kandinsky and Klee.